RonanFR/UCRL/README.rst

 How to reproduce experiments
 ============================
 In order to reproduce the results in [3] you can follow these instructions.
-For SCAL, you can run the following command by changing the span constraint (5 and 10) and the seed (114364114, 679848179, 375341576, 340061651, 311346802).
+For SCAL, you can run the following command by changing the span constraint (5 and 10) and the seed.
+We have empirically observed that the variability (i.e., dependence on the seed is small).
+For the paper we have used the following randomly generated seeds: 114364114, 679848179, 375341576, 340061651, 311346802.
 Results are averaged over 15 runs.
 You can change the number of repetitions by changing the parameter -r.

 .. code:: shell